 Validation Case: Pedestrian Wind Comfort: AIJ Case F

-With the increase in the number of high-rise buildings all around the world, proper planning of the vicinity for comfort and safety becomes important.
-Computational fluid dynamics seems to be an apt solution in assessing these comfort and safety levels even before the buildings are erected and also helps in faster design iterations.
-Pedestrian-level (microclimate) condition is one of the first microclimatic issues to be considered in modern city planning and building design.
+With the increase in the number of high-rise buildings being constructed all around the world, proper planning of the close vicinity for comfort and safety becomes important.
+Computational fluid dynamics (CFD) is an apt solution for assessing these comfort and safety levels for pedestrian wind comfort (PWC) even before the buildings are erected, and also helps in faster design iterations.
+Pedestrian-level (micro-climate) condition is one of the first microclimatic issues to be considered in modern city planning and building design\(^1\).

 Architectural Institute of Japan (AIJ) Pedestrian Wind Comfort Experiments

 The Architectural Institute of Japan (AIJ) is a Japanese professional organization for architects, building designers, and engineers.
 It was founded in 1886 and has gathered over 38,000 members since.
 It publishes several journals, technical standards for architectural design and construction, and research committee studies.

 The wind analysis test case for this validation was taken from the “Guidebook for Practical Applications of CFD to Pedestrian Wind Environment around Buildings”\(^3\), published by AIJ in 2008, which sets the standards for cross-comparison between the results of CFD predictions, wind tunnel tests, and field measurements, and helps validate the accuracy of CFD codes for pedestrian wind comfort assessments.